cran/ggmuller/README.md

 An older, slightly different set of instructions can be found in a blog post on [Visualizing evolutionary dynamics with ggmuller](https://thesefewlines.wordpress.com/2016/08/20/how-to-ggmuller/).

 ### Version history

+0.5.6: Avoid loading or importing ape package, to avoid namespace conflict between ape and dplyr.

+0.5.5: Optional removal of rare types is now much more efficient for large data sets.

 0.5.4: Fix a rare bug; add tip labels to trees.